Huntsville Young Professionals

 4.2.
 Vice President: The Vice President will understand the responsibilities of the President.
 The Vice President will ensure the external facing components of HYP (e.g. website, email, Facebook, Instagram, etc.) are up to date.
 The Vice President will monitor the health of the board, including major fundraising activities.
 In the event of a vacancy in the President’s seat, the Vice President will be the acting President until a new President is elected (Article 4.8).
 The Vice President may be assigned special projects or other duties as necessary.

 4.3.
 Executive Financial Officer: The Executive Financial Officer will be responsible for the oversight and maintenance of HYP’s finances and property.
 The Executive Financial Officer will track inventory, create and distribute invoices, process and log reimbursements, and provide a financial report at every monthly BoD meeting outlining expenses and revenue in the previous month.
-The Executive Financial Officer will organize and attend at least one annual storage locker inventory day each calendar year.
+The Executive Financial Officer will organize and attend at least one annual storage locker inventory day each fiscal year.
 The Executive Financial Officer may be assigned special projects or other duties as necessary.

 4.4.
 Executive Coordinator: The Executive Coordinator will create the BoD meeting agendas.
 The Executive Coordinator will provide the agenda to the President for review at least three (3) days before the meeting.
 The Executive Coordinator will record BoD meeting minutes.
 The Executive Coordinator will provide minutes to the BoD within three (3) days of the previous BoD meeting.
 The Executive Coordinator will direct BoD members to track their attendance and provide BoD member status.
 The Executive Coordinator may be assigned special projects or other duties as necessary.

-4.6.
+4.7.
 Absences of Executive Officers: In the event of an executive officer’s absence at meetings and events, the President may delegate the duties of that position to any existing BoD member.

-NOMINATIONS, ELECTIONS AND APPOINTMENTS
+ARTICLE 5 - NOMINATIONS, ELECTIONS AND APPOINTMENTS

 5.1.
 Nomination of New Recruits: The BoD members will provide nominations for New Recruits within 45 calendar days of the application deadline.
 The consent of any applicant must be obtained before their name is placed in nomination.
 The applicant must contractually agree that the bylaws have been read and understood.